ad3ller/emonitor/docs/source/configure.rst

     port = COM8
     timeout = 1

-The settings in the `DEFAULT` section are shared by all of the instruments.
+The settings in the `DEFAULT` section are shared by all of the devices.
 These can be assigned using the ``set`` sub-command.

 ::

     $ emonitor set --key sql_port --value 3306

-Similarly, ``emonitor set [instrument]`` can be used to assign settings for specific instruments.
+Similarly, ``emonitor set [instrum]`` can be used to assign settings for specific devices.

 ::

     $ emonitor set lakeshore336 --key port --value COM8

-Each serial instrument has a section in the config file.
+Each serial device has a section in the config file.
 New sections can be added using the sub-commands ``new`` or ``copy`` (see ``--help`` for options).

 serial settings
 ---------------

-It should be possible to configure ``emonitor`` to communicate with most serial instruments using the settings listed below.
+It should be possible to configure ``emonitor`` to communicate with most serial devices using the settings listed below.

 ==================  ==================================================
 key                 description